-Lindsay Balent has been devoted to the allstar industry for nearly twenty years as a cheerleader, coach, and business owner.
-In 2008 Lindsay realized the demand for quality instruction and formed Maryland Allstars Competitive Cheerleading.
+Lindsay Balent has been devoted to the allstar industry for twenty years as a cheerleader, coach, and business owner.
+In 2008 Lindsay realized the demand for quality instruction and formed Maryland Allstars.
 After only a few years in business, the cheerleading program developed a strong reputation and showed great potential.
 In 2012, Lindsay partnered with Sandy Fusee to further expand the business and ensure its success.
-They opened a new facility, Maryland Allstar Athletics, LLC, to offer additional programs.
+They opened a new facility, Maryland Allstar Athletics, to offer additional programs.
 Over the years the business has grown and matured tremendously while holding tight to the philosophies it was built upon.
 Lindsay's dedication to allstar expands even further then managing her program.
-Lindsay has been an active member of the USASF's Regional Advisory Board for two terms.
+Lindsay has been an active member of the USASF's Regional Advisory Board for three terms.
 She also serves as a USASF Connection Leader to promote the longevity and viability of the sport.
 Lindsay increases her knowledge of allstar by attending regional and national cheerleading workshops and meetings.
 She has certifications from the United States Allstar Federation (USASF), USA Gymnastics (USAG), and the Positive Coaching Alliance (PCA).
 In 2016 Lindsay made the Top 35 Under 35 list by CheerBiz Magazine.
 This award is issued to 35 individuals under the age of 35 that are recognized as up and coming leaders in the cheer industry.
 As a coach Lindsay's teams have won at prominent events such as UCA Nationals, Champions League, and the D2 Summit.

 Sandy Fusee has played an integral role in the formation of Maryland Allstars.
-As a co-owner, Sandy oversees the continuation of the Maryland Allstar’s concept and brand.
+As a co-owner, Sandy has oversees the continuation of the Maryland Allstar’s concept and brand.
 She administers all operations including the direction of the company, marketing and customer relations, new business development, and budgeting.
-Her strong business and finance background and love for children enable her to excel.
+Her strong business and finance background and love for children enable her to excel at what she does.
 Sandy finds great satisfaction is seeing what Maryland Allstars has done for so many young athletes.
-Sandy is a devoted mother of two children, one of which is a Maryland Allstar!
+Sandy is a devoted mother of two children, one of which is a Maryland Allstar alumnus!